Knape/triggerhappy/README.md

 #### loadInstance ```Function```
 Pass the returned function from load to spray either as a pure function or as an array of functions.
-Passing an array is usefull for testing multituch behavours.
+Passing an array is useful for testing multitouch behaviors.

 * **required:** ```true```
 * **default value:** ```null```